Eagtac SX30C2 Flashlight Review

 This is a nicely built light, with the same unusual features as the TX30C2.
 In particular, I like the tailcap feature-wise, and everything about the light is high quality.

 You can just glance at this light and know that it seems different.
-Like it’s evolved from a much earlier branch than most other flashlights today.
+It’s evolved from a much earlier branch than most other flashlights today.
 That’s a good thing – you can get a few options in this light that you can’t get elsewhere!

 The light is quite printed, including the model on the head.
 The model name being on the head is sensible, since the body is shared by other models (one of which I’ll be reviewing later this week, or early next!).

 The tailcap, seen below, has some very useful knurling.
-Like I said above, the little lanyard connection is useful – it spins freely.
-What I’ve found myself doing is gripping that, and squeezing down on the knurling to twist.
-Then keep the grip on the ring, but loosen the grip on the knurling… it’s a very smooth action.
+As I said above, the little lanyard connection is useful – it spins freely.
+What I’ve found myself doing is gripping that and squeezing down on the knurling to twist.
+Then keep the grip on the ring, but loosen the grip on the knurling.
+It’s a very smooth action.

 Size and Comps